Photo by Julien Andrieux

 Before diving into specific schools, here is what you need to know about transferring in performing arts:

-• Most BFA programs accept transfers as first-year students.
-Even if you have completed a year or two elsewhere, you will likely start the conservatory sequence from the beginning.
-Your general education credits usually transfer, but studio courses (acting, voice, movement) rarely count toward BFA requirements at the new school.
+- Most BFA programs accept transfers as first-year students.
+Even if you have completed a year or two elsewhere, you may start the conservatory sequence from the beginning.
+Your general education credits often transfer, but studio courses such as acting, voice, movement, dance, or design labs may count only as electives.

-• The timeline matters.
+- The timeline matters.
 Most students transfer after freshman year.
-Transferring after sophomore year means potentially five or six years of college total.
-Start researching and auditioning early, ideally during your first semester if you know you want to transfer.
+Transferring after sophomore year can mean five or six total years of college if the new BFA restarts your studio sequence.

 Programs with Dedicated Transfer Pathways

-These schools go beyond simply accepting transfers.
-They have built specific infrastructure for transfer students, including dedicated degree plans, transfer audition pages, or accelerated timelines.
+These four-year schools go beyond simply accepting transfers.
+They have built specific infrastructure for transfer students, including dedicated degree plans, transfer audition pages, accelerated timelines, or published transfer placement policies.

 Missouri State University